How to Use Oil for Curly Hair: A Comprehensive Guide

 10. Oribe Gold Lust Nourishing Hair Oil

-And with the added protection of the Oribe Signature Complex, this oil helps defend hair from environmental elements and oxidative stress that can lead to photoaging or deterioration of natural keratin.
-If you are following the Curly Girl Method, this oil is not for you as it contains silicone.
+With the added protection of the Oribe Signature Complex (watermelon, lychee, and edelweiss flower), this oil helps defend hair from environmental elements and oxidative stress that can lead to photoaging or deterioration of natural keratin.
+If you are following the Curly Girl Method,31 this oil is not for you as it contains silicone.

 Ingredients: Cyclopentasiloxane, Coconut Alkanes, Dimethiconol, Caprylic/Capric Triglyceride, Crambe Abyssinica Seed Oil, Limnanthes Alba (Meadowfoam) Seed Oil, Butyrospermum Parkii (Shea) Butter, Argania Spinosa (Argan) Kernel Oil, Tocopherol, Citrullus Lanatus (Watermelon) Fruit Extract, Citrus Aurantium Bergamia (Bergamot) Fruit Oil, Litchi Chinensis (Lychee) Fruit Extract, Orbignya Speciosa Kernel Oil, Astrocaryum Murumuru Seed Butter, Santalum Album (Sandalwood) Wood Extract, Olea Europaea (Olive) Fruit Oil, Ribes Nigrum (Black Currant) Seed Oil, Citrus Limon (Lemon) Peel Oil, Jasminum Officinale (Jasmine) Oil, Leontopodium Alpinum Flower/Leaf Extract, Coco-Caprylate/Caprate, TBHQ, Parfum/Fragrance, Limonene, Hexyl Cinnamal, Linalool, Citral.